 - You are pregnant or breastfeeding

 You are advised to consult Dr. John Laura regarding your health condition and allergies as it will help determine if you are suitable for this procedure.
 Failing to tell him about any of the problems listed above may lead to side effects or the treatment not being fruitful.
-It is our mission to give you the best results with PRP Newport Beach and California can provide.
+It is our mission to give you the best results with PRP.
 Precision is of utmost importance during the PRP joint treatment, therefore we recommended to visit an experienced doctor such as Dr. John Laura.